 There may be websites that tell you that half and half isn’t “keto.”

 For one, keto is a metabolic state, not a food.
-Secondly, half and half has minimal carbs with only ~3 grams per 1/4 cup (4 tbsp).
+Secondly, half and half has minimal carbs per serving with only ~3 grams of carbs per 1/4 cup (4 tbsp).

-As long as you are only using a splash and not chugging a cup of the stuff, using half and half in moderation is perfectly acceptable.
+Keep in mind, as long as you are only using a splash and not chugging a cup of the stuff, using half and half in moderation is perfectly acceptable for keto dieters adding very minimal amounts of carbs per day.

-However, you could also use some of the keto coffee creamers above if you want to eliminate as many carbs as possible and get some added MCTs into your ketogenic diet.
+However, you could also use some of the creamers above if you want to reduce your carb intake as much as possible and get some added MCTs into your ketogenic diet.